Children and Therapy

 There are many issues that might bring a toddler to see me.
 One challenge that many toddlers and young children commonly face is the capacity to comfortably separate from their main caregivers while joining a preschool setting.
 It also is not uncommon for young kiddos to have difficulty with issues of self-control, independence, discipline and autonomy.
 Play therapy can help toddlers and their parents to deal with on going life changes, children's new phases of development and its new challenges.

-One thing to keep in mind: there is always challenge and conflict in one's life but we all, children and adults, must and certainly deserve to live our lives in a comfortable manner.
-Play therapy helps children to gain skills to deal with life difficulties, to feel more confident and to heal from overwhelming experiences.
+In a nutshell -One thing to keep in mind: there is always challenge and conflict in one's life but we all, children and adults, deserve to live our lives in a comfortable manner.
+Play therapy helps children to gain skills to deal with life difficulties, to learn about themselves, to feel more confident and to heal from overwhelming experiences.